sofia-pr/sofia-pr/README.md

 </a>
 <br />
 <br />
-Hi, I'm Sofía, a Front-End Developer 🚀 from Argentina.
+Hi, I'm Sofía, industrial engineer and Front-End Developer 🚀 from Argentina.
 I became passionate about learning web development and building delightful and scalable web applications.
 I would love to work on things that improve a lot of people's life ❤️.
 I am always eager to face professional challenges and learn new things to do a great job!
 <br />
 <br />